gabrielgellner/DiffEQ/design_plan/next_steps.md

 investigated:

-* Some of the code has some magical constants like `timeout_const = 5` which feel unmotivate in the current form.
+* Some of the code has some magical constants like `timeout_const = 5` which feel unmotivated in the current form.
 * It is not clear that the stiffness check has been ported over.

 Features that are missing that are known include: